UCSF-CBI/c4/docs/scheduler/email-notifications.md

 ## Job Email Notifications

 Instead of polling `squeue` to check whether submitted jobs are queued, running, or finished, one can tell the job scheduler to send email notifications as jobs change state.
-This is done by specifying `sbatch` option `--mail-type <type>` and option `---mail <recipients>`, where `<type>` specifies under what circumstances an email message should be sent to `<recipients>`.
+This is done by specifying `sbatch` option `--mail-type=<type>` and option `---mail=<recipients>`, where `<type>` specifies under what circumstances an email message should be sent to `<recipients>`.
 Type is one of NONE, BEGIN, END, FAIL, REQUEUE, ALL.

 To send an email when the job (b)egins, (e)nds, or (a)borts, submit the job as: